mauricelam/btsnoop-extcap/README.md

 8872, which was
 [disabled](https://android.googlesource.com/platform/packages/modules/Bluetooth/+/4dcaa4646c0a44300a727e332859f518a08f6085)
 in 2015.
-While it can be turned back on by changing the source code, recompiling Android is incovenient in some cases.
+While it can be turned back on by changing the source code, recompiling Android is inconvenient in some cases.

 Meanwhile, Android continues to provide the option to write the HCI logs to a local log file (in the `/system` partition, so root access is required to read